Everything You Need to Know About Michigan Corporations:

-Michigan Incorporation Services
+Michigan Incorporation Options

-Do It Yourself
+Do It Yourself Online

-Michigan Articles of Incorporation Requirements
+Filing the Michigan Articles of Incorporation

 Your name must include “Corporation,” “Company,” “Incorporated,” “Limited,” or an abbreviation of one of these words.
 Tip: Most corporations keep it short and sweet with “Corp” or “Inc.”